 Thermostatic Shower Sets

 Our thermostatic shower sets offer a luxury shower experience with optimal water temperature, water flow, and energy savings.
 The main distinction is that a thermostatic valve senses and controls the actual water temperature, while a pressure balanced valve senses and controls only the ratio of hot water to cold.
 Thermostatic sets have two handles: one to control water flow and one for adjusting the water temperature.
-Once you set your ideal temperature, the water will be at your preferred setting each time your turn on the shower.
+Once you set your ideal temperature, the water will be at your preferred setting each time you turn on the shower.

 Our Blair Thermostatic Shower Set controls water temperature with one knob, and water flow with the other.